Lata Mangeshkar: Awards and recognition

+Books on Lata Mangeshkar

+The first Assamese-language book on Lata Mangeshkar, Swarnokonthi Lata Mangeshkar, was written by Rousanara Begum and published in 2015.

+Lata Geetkosh, encyclopedia of the songs sung by Lataji has been published by Snehasis Chatterjee in 15 volumes.
+Containing all pertinent information for the songs (i.e. First Line of the song, Releasing Year, Lyricist, Music Composer, Name of the Film with Year, Name of the Co-Singer/s, Gramophone Record Numbers etc), Detailed information of the films (i.e. Name of the Film, Banner/producer, Music Director, Casting) and many more.
+Full text (i.e. Lyrics) of each and every song also available in Lata Geetkosh.

 Controversy

 In 1974, Guinness World Records listed Lata Mangeshkar as the most recorded artist in history, stating that she had reportedly recorded "more than 25,000 solo, duet and chorus backed songs in 20 Indian languages" between 1948 and 1974.
 Her record was contested by Mohammed Rafi, who was claimed to have sung around 28,000 songs.
 After Rafi's death, in its 1984 edition, the Guinness Book of World Records stated her name for the "Most Recordings", but also stated Rafi's claim.
 The later editions of Guinness Book stated that she had sung no fewer than 30,000 songs between 1948 and 1987.